PhilGrunewald/Behave2016/manuscript.md

 ### BREHOMES
 BREHOMES is a physically-based residential housing stock model, providing national energy consumption estimates by house type [5].
 It requires detailed information on the building type, heating system, internal and external temperatures, etc. Different versions of the underlying BREDEM algorithm support annual consumption (BRDEM-12) or monthly figures (BREDEM-8).
 This model allows the exploration of technology and policy interventions, especially relating to heating aspects of the home.

+For full housing physically-based stock models, such as this one, the following data is typically required: models, the following data are required:

+- areas of floors, windows, doors, and their U-values.
+- heating system information (fuel, type, efficiency), internal temperatures, external temperatures, heating patterns, solar gains
+- occupants
+- appliance stock, including cooking fuel type

+Sources of such data are discussed in Section XXX3.

 ### DECADE

 The Domestic equipment and carbon dioxide emissions (DECADE) model advanced the resolution of BREHOMES by separating out lighting and appliances.
  DECADE is a detailed end-use model of energy consumption supporting product policy on mandatory energy labels and minimum energy performance standards.
 [6,7]
 The detailed end-uses include cooking, lighting, water heating, consumer electronics, refrigeration.
-Monte Carlo simulations were also undertaken to provide confidence intervals around the point estimates of energy consumption.
-The modelling approach was used to show annual energy consumption by end-use, with the primary use being the ex-ante impact assessments of technical potential, variation in usage patterns, and policy options [8, 9].
+This modelling approach produces annual energy consumption by end-use, with the primary use being the ex-ante impact assessments of technical potential, variation in usage patterns, and policy options [8, 9].
 Similar modelling approaches are used internationally [10].

-[XXX we should say more about the inputs to these models: appliance stock / sales figures, tech. specs of these appliances... and what is assumed: usage patterns... and what is not covered: societal distribution (some high, some low...)]
+In addition to appliance stocks used for conventional stock models, this approach draws on replacement rates and use statistics as complementary data.

+Product replacement rates are inferred from market research data on sales volume and product turnover.
+In some cases these data are available for very specific models or product classifications.
+However, lack of rigorous collection of appliance disposal rates leaves some uncertainty over the number of appliances remaining in service, such as old and inefficient fridges operating as secondary 'beer fridges' in the garage.

+Inferring statistics on the actual use patterns of appliances from the available data is one of the most challenging aspects for models of this type.
+These parts of the simulation carry the largest variance and uncertainty.
+They are reliant on a patchwork of evidence from industry surveys, diaries and metered surveys.

+For lighting, it is possible to deduce use from lamps sold, stock level and the technical lifespan.
+For incardecants with a short lifetime (1000 hours) and high replacement rate, such estimates give a reasonable estimate.
+Whereas the deployment of LED is larger numbers make such estimates more difficult.
+The timing of lighting use still has to be assumed.
+Some lighting may remain on all day or throughout the night, regardless of active occupancy.
+More recently appliance level metering  have increased confidence in these figures (see HES below).

+Cooking appliances, such as ovens or hobs, are derived from regression analysis of cooking data of sample homes.
+[XXX cite Billsavers project, LEEP 1996]

 DECADE included first attempts to estimate load curves by end-use, but data supporting data was insufficient at the time and still remains an inhibiting factor in international attempts to adopt this approach [11].
+Societal distribution of consumption is not represented.

 ### UKDCM
 The DECADE Modelling was extended to create the UK Domestic Carbon Model (UKDCM) model [12], which extends the differentiation of loads to include space/water heating along with building types, using BREDEM-8 algorithm.
 Compared to BREHOMES new data on appliances [XXX can we be specific about the data? do we mention it in the 'Data' section?
 XXX] and lighting could be included, enabling long term technical and policy scenarios to be examined in more detail [13].

-[A later UKDCM2 was also generated.
-Russel can provide further information?
-Other similar models which use BREDEM as the underlying physical model (eg DeCARB, Johnson).]

 ### CREST
 The Centre for Renewable Energy Systems Technology (CREST) model simulates household load profiles with one minute resolution (@Richardson10b).
 The model has found a wide range of applications, including network constraints analysis.

 Load profiles are generated based on the Markov chain modelling technique, whereby each state is the result of a set of probability distributions resulting from the previous state.
 A household has a given number of occupants, who have a probability distribution of being 'active occupants', i.e. likely to use certain appliances.
 The occupancy, and to some extent the activity probabilities, are informed by the UK Time Use survey of 2000 (@Lader06).

-The appliance ownership itself is based on probability distributions for 33 common household appliances.
-[XXX Jose - what is the source of the ownership data?
-XXX]
+The appliance ownership itself is based on probability distributions of 33 common household appliances from the UK Market Transformation Programme [@Defra06]

-The stochastic method results in each model run a produce a unique attempt to produce a 'realistic' load profile.
+The stochastic method results in each model run to produce a unique and 'realistic' load profile.

 ## Data sources for bottom-up household models